-34. Verbal briefings can be supplemented with printed safety cards that provide a visual reference, such as diagrams showing for example:
+Verbal briefings can be supplemented with printed safety cards that provide a visual reference, such as diagrams showing:

-8 If a passenger has a serious or unstable medical condition where they need an escort, the escort needs a special briefing as applicable to the air operator.
+- how to put on life preservers and oxygen masks

+- where the emergency exits are, and

+- other useful information.

-- how to put on life preservers and oxygen masks - where the emergency exits are - the operation of the exits. - 35.
-If using safety cards, the operator must place them in convenient locations on the aircraft, with at least one for each passenger, and ensure that they contain information that represents only the type and model of aircraft on which they are carried. - 36.
-Producing versions of the cards in alternative formats, such as Braille, EasyRead9 and large print, could help operators cater to the needs of a wider range of passengers.
-An example for how to cater to different communication needs is to include sub-titles or an inset box with a translation in New Zealand Sign Language on video safety briefings. - 37.
-It is important to avoid overcomplicating or using too many graphics and special effects when developing briefings.
+If using safety cards, the operator must place them in convenient locations on the aircraft, with at least one for each passenger, and ensure that they contain information that represents only the type and model of aircraft on which they are carried.
+The operator should carry extra copies of these cards, in case some go missing or are damaged.
+Producing versions of the cards in alternative formats, such as Braille, EasyRead and large print, also helps operators cater to the needs of a wider range of passengers.

+Apps that can be downloaded in advance are also an option to create material that supports briefings.
+These can include short presentations in New Zealand sign language, other languages, large print or EasyRead.

+When using new technology, it is important to avoid the temptation to overcomplicate or use too many graphics and special effects.
 When designing material, the aim should be to deliver a simple and clear message, so that the highest number of passengers understand what they need to know.

-No matter what format is used, clear content is key. - 38.
+No matter what format is used, clear content is key.
+Operators should check recorded briefings and supporting documents like safety cards, to ensure they are using clear language, and descriptive images, rather than long sections of dialogue.
+This will help make these recordings more accessible to a wider range of passengers.

 There is more advice on what to include on safety cards in Appendix 1 of this AC and the passenger safety card guidance page on the CAA website, in the Further Resources section below.